WHAT IS A LIP OR TONGUE TIE?

-Also called Ankyloglossia or a Tethered Oral Tissue (TOT), a Tongue-tie is a condition in which the bottom of the tongue is tethered to the floor of the mouth by a membrane (frenulum) that restricts movement of the tongue.
-Similarly, an upper lip-tie is a frenulum attachment that restricts movement of the upper lip.
+Also called Ankyloglossia or a Tethered Oral Tissue (TOT), a Tongue-tie is a condition in which the bottom of the tongue is tethered to the floor of the mouth by a membrane (frenulum) that restricts the movement of the tongue.
+Similarly, an upper lip-tie is a frenulum attachment that restricts the movement of the upper lip.

-The condition is present at birth and can result in various oral developmental issues including feeding, speech and swallowing as well as interfering with adequate breastfeeding.
-Somewhere between 4-10% of all babies are born with a tongue tie.
-There are degrees of tongue and lip ties, depending on where the frenulum attaches to the tongue
+The condition is present at birth and can result in various oral developmental issues including feeding, speech, and swallowing as well as interfering with adequate breastfeeding.
+Somewhere between 4-10% of all babies are born with a tongue-tie.
+There are degrees of tongue and lip ties, depending on where the frenulum attaches to the tongue.

-Tethered oral tissues limit the range of motion of the tongue and lip that can cause problems with feeding, swallowing, speech and the formation of the jaw and palate.
+Tethered oral tissues limit the range of motion of the tongue and lip that can cause problems with feeding, swallowing, speech, and the formation of the jaw and palate.

 Babies who are tongue-tied may have problems achieving a secure latch to the breast.
 They will often overcompensate with increased suction or using the jaws which causes nipple damage and pain.
-Once the baby can no longer maintain latch in this manner, there is often clicking and loss of suction or even complete detachment from breast.
-This may not only cause pain to mom, but also affect the baby’s ability to adequately drain the breast, leading to supply issues and/or infections.
+Once the baby can no longer maintain latch in this manner, there is often clicking and loss of suction or even complete detachment from the breast.
+This may not only cause pain to the mom but also affect the baby’s ability to adequately drain the breast, leading to supply issues and/or infections.
 Some babies may not be able to latch at all.

 - Poor or incomplete latch

 - Slides off nipple while attempting to latch